 Wohl Optics strongly urges our patients to always follow the recommendations of your eye doctor.
 If your eye specialist feels that you might be at risk of suffering from any sort of eye issues, they will usually ask you to visit them on a more regular basis than once every couple of years.
 If it happens that your doctor recommends you to visit more often, feel free to ask them what they are concerned about.
 Our goal is to preserve your eye health and wellness.

-Seniors over 60 years old should see Optometrist Annually
+Over 60 years old?
+See Optometrist Annually

 Once you reach or pass the age of 60, you have to start visiting your optometrist at least annually - once every year.
 As we get older, our eyes become more vulnerable to different ocular diseases, and our vision can rapidly deteriorate if not supervised by a professional.